Duke University Job Descriptions

 Convert and use information regarding analytical concentration data.

-Interpret and utilize information provided in research reports regarding toxicological evaluations and risk assessments.
+Utilize information provided in research reports regarding toxicological evaluations and risk assessments.

 Use a risk assessment approach for toxicological evaluations and establishing threshold levels for exposure.